chestnutKugelblitz/windriver/readme.md

 based in the base64 hash

 ## swaggler UI
-The app supports swaggler UI for automaticly generate documentation for endpoints.
-Also it can be helpful to generate HTTP requests for API endpoints in the webinterface - more convinient way than do RAW cli requests via curl
+The app supports swaggler UI for automatically generating documentation for endpoints.
+Also it can be helpful to generate HTTP requests for API endpoints in the web interface - more convinient way than do RAW cli requests via curl

 ![swaggler UI](https://i.imgur.com/Tl7K2ai.png
 )

 ## swaggler 2.0 configuration, and Validation input/output data
-The API itself described in the yaml file [windriver_api.py](/windriver_api.py) regarding data validation, it's work of connexion, swaggler(work via declaration schema in the YAML).
+The API itself described in the yaml file [windriver-api.yml](/windriver-api.yml) regarding data validation, it's work of connexion, swaggler(work via declaration schema in the YAML).
 But for double check I also use strict types (modern python3.8 feature) and, of cource, unit tests